- What Is The Difference Between The Workshops?

-Housing varies by workshop; Apartment style dorms or hotel.
-Reservations for hotel lodging must be received by Vivace Productions no later than 21 days before the workshop.
+Directors attending the West Chester Workshop may request housing reservations at a local hotel.
+Requests for hotel lodging must be received by Vivace Productions no later than 14 days before the workshop.
 Contact Vivace Productions for more information.

 Meals are not provided at the 1 day workshops.

 Residential students at the 4 day Marching Band Workshops will eat at the University Dining Hall.
 The hall operates at full service providing a multitude of options at every meal with consideration for individuals with various dietary restrictions meals.